darwinhc/darwinhc.github.io/_tabs/cv.md

 - Architected cross-functional solutions across banking and energy sectors.

 **Key Achievements:**
-- ✅ Reduced backend development time by 80% with a Spring Boot library.
+- Reduced development time by 80% with a Spring Boot library.
-- ✅ Modernized an in-house Python library to support event-driven microservices.
+- Modernized a Python library for asynchronous events and queues.
-- ✅ Created a cost-saving data engineering platform with Azure Lambdas and AKS.
+- Designed a cost-saving data engineering solution with Azure Lambdas and AKS.

 ---